 Specifically, the 49 key MIDI controller offers:

 - Lightweight but diverse controls

 By extending your keyboard to an extra octave, you have more functionality, control and sounds for your recording.
 While it maintains the light weight and compact feel of a smaller keyboard, the controller functions are expanded to control more of your music.

-Below, please take a moment to view some of the best-selling MIDI keyboard controllers on Amazon.
+Below, please take a moment to view some of the best-selling MIDI keyboard controllers online.